Our take on the Ducati Monster 821

 Beautiful Ducabike rearsets were installed and the passenger pegs were deleted.
 The rear brake reservoir was shortened and relocated to keep things tidy.
 Not being a fan of blinkers in general, I’ve run lots of bikes without them altogether.
 With this being my daily driver, I needed something discreet.
 New Rage Cycles provided just what I needed!
 I have their fender eliminator kit out back and their snap-on blinkers on the forks.

 I was debating on dropping in some fork cartridges and anodizing the tubes black but after looking at the bike and ripping the bike through the canyons, I realized that the set up was pretty damn solid as is.
-I’m happy with where it is, and ended up falling for raw forks, which compliment the raw steel in the tank.
+I’m happy with where it is, and ended up falling for raw forks, which complement the raw steel in the tank.

 “Ooh, baby, I like it raw!” – ODB